 Credit risk is a risk that a financial loss will be incurred if a counterparty to a transaction does not fulfill its financial obligations as agreed.
-Financial instruments that potentially subject the Company to credit risk consist of cash and accounts receivable.
+Financial instruments that potentially subject the Company to credit risk consist of cash, and accounts receivable, which are the maximum amounts exposed to credit risk.
 The Company deposits its cash with high credit quality financial institutions as determined by rating agencies.
+As per note note Transfer of Rayrock in this report, the Company has recorded an expected credit loss on the receivable as December 31, 2024.